Flamingo (Brandon Flowers album)

-Flamingo is the debut solo studio album by American singer-songwriter and The Killers lead singer Brandon Flowers.
+Flamingo is the debut solo studio album by American singer-songwriter Brandon Flowers, co-founder of rock group The Killers.
 It was released on September 3, 2010, by Island Records.
 It was recorded at Battle Born Studios in Winchester, Nevada, and Henson Recording Studios in Hollywood, California.
 The album debuted at number one on the UK Albums Chart.

 Background

 After a mysterious countdown on The Killers' official website, Flowers confirmed on April 29, 2010, that he would be releasing a solo album titled Flamingo.
-The album is named after Flamingo Road in Brandon's hometown of Las Vegas, where many pivotal events in his life occurred: Sam's Town Casino is on Flamingo, his first job was at a golf course on that road, and he met his wife in a thrift store on the road as well.
-(Although there is also a Flamingo Casino, Flowers has stated that it was not the inspiration for the title.)
+The album is named after Flamingo Road in Flowers' hometown of Las Vegas, where many pivotal events in his life occurred: Sam's Town Casino is on Flamingo, his first job was at a golf course on that road, and he met his wife in a thrift store on the road as well.
+(Although there is also a Flamingo Casino, Flowers has stated that it was not the inspiration for the title).

 Many songs on the album include references to Las Vegas.
-The track "Welcome to Fabulous Las Vegas" references Las Vegas Boulevard ("The Strip").
-"Was It Something I Said?" references Tropicana Avenue and a job at the Golden Nugget Las Vegas located on the Fremont Street Experience.
-Track "Magdalena" references a 60-mile pilgrimage from Nogales to Magdalena in Sonora, Mexico.
+The track "Welcome to Fabulous Las Vegas" references Las Vegas Boulevard; "Was It Something I Said?" references Tropicana Avenue and a job at the Golden Nugget Las Vegas located on the Fremont Street Experience.
+"Magdalena" references a 60-mile pilgrimage from Nogales to Magdalena in Sonora, Mexico.

 Recording

 The album was recorded primarily at Battle Born Studios in Winchester, Nevada.
 It was produced and mixed by Stuart Price, Daniel Lanois, and Brendan O'Brien.
 "Hard Enough" features a duet with Rilo Kiley frontwoman Jenny Lewis.
-"Fabulous Las Vegas" features bandmate Dave Keuning, while "Playing with Fire" features bandmate Ronnie Vannucci, Jr.
+"Welcome to Fabulous Las Vegas" features bandmate Dave Keuning, while "Playing with Fire" features bandmate Ronnie Vannucci, Jr.

 Promotion

 The album's lead single "Crossfire" was premiered in the United Kingdom on Zane Lowe's BBC Radio 1 show on June 14, 2010.
 "Crossfire" was released soon after on June 21, 2010, in the United States and Canada via iTunes, and on August 23, 2010, in the United Kingdom.
 "Swallow It" was released as a promotional track from the album on August 24, 2010, via iTunes.
 "Only the Young" was released as the album's second single on October 12, 2010.
 An accompanying music video—filmed at Le Rêve at Wynn Las Vegas—premiered online on October 5, 2010, and was directed by Sophie Muller, who worked on the American video for "Mr. Brightside".
+"Jilted Lovers & Broken Hearts" was released in the UK as the third single from the album on February 21, 2011, without a single cover or music video.

 Flowers performed "Crossfire" on Alan Carr: Chatty Man on September 1, 2010, and on The Tonight Show with Jay Leno on September 13.
 On September 6, 2010, Flowers played a 10-song set at Maida Vale Studios on BBC Radio 1.
 He performed both "Crossfire" and "Magdalena" on Jimmy Kimmel Live! on September 14, 2010, and on Live from Abbey Road on July 20, 2011.
 Flowers appeared on Later with Jools Holland on September 21, 2010, performing "Crossfire", "Only the Young", and "Magdalena".